APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-01-Aurora---BREGGHAN-POINT-OF-SALE-SYSTEM.md

 • The project will not have a significant negative impact on the environment, community, or stakeholders.

 • The project will result in the anticipated benefits and outcomes as described in the business case.

+***
+### 4.15 Project Constraints
+**• Budget constraints:** The project cannot exceed a certain budget, which may limit the scope or timeline of the project.

+**• Time constraints:** The project must be completed within the designated timestamp of the subject course Project Management (PROJMAN).

+**• Resource constraints:** The project team may have limited staff, expertise, or technology available to complete the project.

+**• Regulatory constraints:** The project must comply with specific laws, regulations, or standards that may limit the project's scope or approach.

+**• Technical constraints:** The project may be limited by the available technology or infrastructure.

+**• Organizational constraints:** The project may be limited by organizational policies, culture, or priorities.

+***